Health programme in Myanmar

 Reforming pre-service midwifery education

-Our partnership with Jhpiego, an affiliate of The Johns Hopkins University, aims to strengthen the capacity of the midwifery profession in Myanmar though the reform of pre-service midwifery education.
+Our partnership with Jhpiego, an affiliate of the Johns Hopkins University, aims to strengthen the capacity of the midwifery profession in Myanmar though the reform of pre-service midwifery education.

-VSO international volunteer mentors based at Midwifery Colleges are building the capacity of the teaching faculty in clinical teaching and competence-based assessments.
+Volunteer mentors based at Midwifery Colleges are building the capacity of the teaching faculty in clinical teaching and competence-based assessments.

 Reducing Neonatal Mortality - Integrated neonatal nursing care